hmrc/income-tax-mtd-end-to-end-service-guide/TROUBLESHOOTING.md

 The current Ruby version in `.ruby-version` is `2.6.3`.
 This is no longer supported, so it's best to use a newer version of Ruby such as `3.2.0`.

+### Error running '__rvm_make -j8',

+You may get this error installing 3.2.2 using RVM.
+In a nutshell, then there's been a problem accessing openssl, and you'll need to (explicitly) include the path in your request.

+      rvm install 3.2.2 --enable-shared --with-openssl-dir=/opt/homebrew/opt/openssl@1.1 --with-out-ext=fiddle

 ## Bundle Install

 You may need to remove the `Gemfile.lock` to get things running locally before running `bundle install`.
 You may also encounter the following issues: